nsheth12/canetis/README.md

 We tested Canetis on a set of forensic interview audio/transcripts collected by the USC Gould School of Law.
 On average, Canetis aligned 11.7% more words than Gentle which we would consider to be a significant improvement.

+## Questions?
+If you have questions or something doesn't work the way you expect, please let us know!
+We are always looking to make this better.
+The best way to reach out is by creating a GitHub issue -- we'll be able to see it and respond promptly.
+Try to be as specific as you can when doing this.

 ## Contributors